tuomaseerola/MP_DataChallenge/README.md

 packages).
 This part of the exercise encourages you to build transparent models that others will understand and can run.

-If you enjoy the task, we could try a more challenging variant related to this where we attempt to explain the electodermal activity with musical features or bring information from lyrics or metadata to the models.
+If you enjoy the task, we could later on try a more challenging variant related to this where we attempt to explain the electodermal activity with musical features or bring information from lyrics or metadata to the models.

 <img src="figures/MPL.png" data-fig-align="left" width="160" />